KailashDN/Deep_Reinforcement_Learning_Gym/README.md

 # Deep Reinforcement Learning:
-### Implementation of Deep Reinforcement learning Algorithm like DDQN, policy gradient, actor-critic
+### The purpose of the project is to implement and create documentation for Deep Reinforcement learning Algorithm like DDQN, policy gradient, actor-critic

 [![PackageVersion][pypi-version]][pypi-home]
 [![PythonVersion][python-version]][python-home]